KelliePetersen/javascript-python-comparison/README.md

 # JavaScript vs Python
 This is a side-by-side comparison of JavaScript (ES2015) and Python (3.6) syntax.
+Searching for something specific?
+Use ctrl + f (or cmd + f)

 ## Contents